VlxtIykg/VlxtIykg/README.md

 ## 🏆 I have experience in

-- Languages: Python, JavaScript, Java, HTML, CSS, PHP, SQL, Rust, and more!
+- Languages: Python, JavaScript, Java, HTML, CSS, Rust, and more!
 - Website development using HTML, CSS, JavaScript, and PHP
 - Discord bot development using  Eris, Discord.js, Discord.py, and pycord
 - Hosting applications, scripts, websites, movies, and personal services